Understanding Python’s Switch Statement

 return "Unknown event"

-could be any user event created by the curser and the match
+In this function, event_type could be any user event created by the curser and the match statement helps us respond according to matched case.

 Conclusion

-statement help you to make your code simple and easy to read for complex if-elif-else chain you must use match statement instead of this chain series of if-else. always remember they before using this statement you must check you python version is 3.10 or above the 3.10. if you like this most please like share and follow in this website. if you like my post you can read my more post related to python link.
+The match statement help you to make your code simple and easy to read for complex if-elif-else chain you must use match statement instead of this chain series of if-else. always remember they before using this statement you must check you python version is 3.10 or above the 3.10. if you like this most please like share and follow in this website. if you like my post you can read my more post related to python link.